 - Income Refer to 5 CCR definitions of countable and non-countable income for the complete list.
 Income documentation is for the month preceding certification or recertification.
 Current and on-going income documentation may be requested.
-Total countable income means all income of the individuals counted in the family size, for example: - o Income from Employment- Gross wages or salaries, overtime, or tips - Income from Self-Employment - Cash aid - Child support payment received - A portion of student grants or scholarships not identified for educational purposes - o Provide copies of the documentation of all non-wage income. - o Provide self-certification of any income for which no documentation is possible - Current Aid Recipient EC 8263(a)(I) requires that the parent provide documentation of public cash assistance - Homelessness (5CCR 18090) Requires a written referral from an emergency shelter or other legal, medical, or social service agency: or a written parental declaration that the family is homeless and a statement describing the family's current living siltation. - Child Protective Services (CPS) EC 8263(a)(1)(A) and (a)(1)(B) Requires a statement from the local county welfare department, child protective services unit is required, certifying that the child is receiving child protective services and the child care and development services are a necessary component of the child protective services plan. - At-Risk of Abuse, Neglect, and/or Exploitation (5 CCR 18081) Requires a written referral from a legally qualified professional certifying that the child is identified as being abused, neglected, exploited, or is at risk of abuse, neglect, or exploitation and that the family needs child care and development services. - Disability only the child(ren) in the family with a disability may be enrolled under this eligibility category. - Certified for a Government Program Families who have a member of its household who is certified to receive benefits from a designated means-tested government program, as determined by the department, will be categorically eligible.
-Some programs include: - o Medi-Cal - CalFresh - o The California Food Assistance Program - The California Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) - The Federal Food Distribution Program on Indian Reservations (FDPIR) - Head Start/Early Head Start - CalWORKs
+Total countable income means all income of the individuals counted in the family size, for example: - o Income from Employment Gross wages or salaries, overtime, or tips - Income from Self-Employment - o Cash aid

+- Child support payment received - o A portion of student grants or scholarships not identified for educational purposes - o Provide self-certification of any income for which no documentation is possible - Current Aid Recipient EC 8263(a)(I) requires that the parent provide documentation of public cash assistance. - Homelessness (5CCR 18090) Requires a written referral from an emergency shelter or other legal, medical, or social service agency: or a written parental declaration that the family is homeless and a statement describing the family's current living siltation. - Child Protective Services (CPS) EC 8263(a)(1)(A) and (a)(1)(B) Requires a statement from the local county welfare department, child protective services unit is required, certifying that the child is receiving child protective services and the child care and development services are a necessary component of the child protective services plan. - At-Risk of Abuse, Neglect, and/or Exploitation (5 CCR 18081) Requires a written referral from a legally qualified professional certifying that the child is identified as being abused, neglected, exploited, or is at risk of abuse, neglect, or exploitation and that the family needs child care and development services. - Exceptional Need only the child(ren) in the family with an exceptional need may be enrolled under this category.
+The child must have an active Individualized Education Plan (IEP) or Individualized Family Services Plan (IFSP). - Certified for a Means Tested Governmental Program Families who have a member of its household who is certified to receive benefits from a designated means-tested government program, as determined by the department, will be categorically eligible.
+Some programs include: - o Medi-Cal - CalFresh - The California Food Assistance Program - The California Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) - The Federal Food Distribution Program on Indian Reservations (FDPIR) - Head Start/Early Head Start - CalWORKs